Philippe Ballard: Broadcasting career

 Ballard was born in 1960.
 He graduated with a degree in communications from the School of Advertising, Press and Public Relations (EPPREP) in Paris.
 He first worked as a presenter on Sud Radio in the 1980s, followed by France Info and RTL in the 1990s.

 Ballard joined La Chaîne Info (LCI) in 1994 as a news reporter and presented a number of political shows.
-He also covered famous events such as the 2008 United States presidential election and the Wedding of Prince William and Catherine Middleton.
+He also covered events such as the 2008 US presidential election and the wedding of Prince William and Catherine Middleton in the United Kingdom.

-He is also an official of the French Confederation of Christian Workers and campaigned against LCI's proposed closure in 2014.
+He was an official of the French Confederation of Christian Workers and campaigned against LCI's proposed closure in 2014.

 Political career

-From 1989 to 2008, Ballard was a municipal councilor and then deputy mayor of Le Plessis-Trevise as a member of the UDF party.
+From 1989 to 2008, Ballard served for three terms in the municipal council (also holding office as deputy mayor) of Le Plessis-Trévise in Val-de-Marne.
+He was elected as a member of the Union for French Democracy party.

-He joined the National Rally in September 2020 and stood as a candidate for the party during the 2021 French regional elections in Île-de-France.
-For the 2022 French legislative election Ballard contested Oise's 2nd constituency and won the seat during the second round.
+He joined the National Rally in September 2020 and successfully stood as a candidate in the 2021 regional election in Île-de-France.
+For the 2022 legislative election, Ballard contested the 2nd constituency of Oise seat, which he won in the second round.
+He was reelected in the first round at the 2024 French legislative election.